pulumi/examples/aws-ts-netlify-cms-and-oauth/cms/README.md

 - add tag to the commit says "drafts"
 - produce a card at the drafts column on the editorial workflow page (mentioned in 5.
 6.)

-5. Click Back Button would go back to collection page and click Workflow button would bring out the editorial workflow
+5. Click the Back button to go back to the collections page and clicking the **Workflow** button would bring out the editorial workflow

     ![workflow button](Readme-Screenshots/Workflow_button.jpg)

     ![Editorial Workflow](Readme-Screenshots/Editorial_Workflow.jpg)

-6. Move a change card from "Drafts" column to "In Review" column would remove "draft" tag of the commit on docs repo and create an "in-review" tag to the commits in docs repo
+6. Moving a card from the "Drafts" column to the "In Review" column will remove the "draft" tag and apply an "in-review" tag on the PR

-7. Move a change card from "In Review" to "Ready" columns would change the commit tag to "ready"
+7. Similarly, moving a card from "In Review" to "Ready" columns would change the PR tag to "ready"

-8. Hover on the card in "Ready" column would show "publish change" button, which would merge the branch into the master branch.
+8. Hover on the card in "Ready" column would show **Publish change** button, which would merge the PR.